 Training also qualifies as 18 hours of CE towards Yoga Alliance continuing education requirements for existing RYTs (Yoga Alliance requires that RYTs submit a minimum of 30 hours every three years.)

-For more specific information on their certification program contact [email protected]
+For more specific information on the certification program contact [email protected]

 10% Group Discounts (Groups of 3 or more)

 $50 Discount for Certified Yoga Calm Instructors and Yoga Calm RYT Graduates (contact us for discount code)

 $62 / 1 UOP Graduate-level, semester credit (optional)